davmac314/dinit/doc/linux/SELINUX.md

 # Dinit SELinux Awareness

 Dinit has support for basic SELinux awareness.
-This document is intended to outline the extent and inner workings of dinit's SELinux awareness.
-The reader is assumed to be knowledgeable about the basics of SELinux and dinit.
+This document is intended to outline the extent and inner workings of Dinit's SELinux awareness.
+The reader is assumed to be knowledgeable about the basics of SELinux and Dinit.

 Dinit needs to be built with SELinux support to enable any of the features that are mentioned in this document.